IDFC First Bank registers 18% increase in Q3 net profit at Rs 716 cr - www.lokmattimes.com

 “We are happy to share that our deposits continue to grow strongly at 43 per cent year-on-year, and our CASA ratio continues to be strong at 46.8 per cent.
 Our asset quality continues to improve,” IDFC First Bank CEO V Vaidyanathan said.

-He said that n the Retail, Rural & SME business, which is a significant part of our business, the Gross NPA and Net NPA continues to remain low and are at 1.45 per cent and 0.50 per cent respectively as of December 31, 2023.
+He said that in the Retail, Rural & SME business, which is a significant part of our business, the Gross NPA and Net NPA continue to remain low and are at 1.45 per cent and 0.50 per cent respectively as of December 31, 2023.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app